-Through fundraising and labor, the Leadership Lodi Class of 2014 will create a new exhibit – the Cranium Café – that serves up a menu of interactive activities, feeding the minds of our community.
+Through fundraising and labor, the Leadership Lodi Class of 2014 has created a new exhibit – the Cranium Café – that serves up a menu of interactive activities, feeding the minds of our community.

 The word “science” comes from the Latin word “scire”, which means “to know”.
 Related words include omniscience, which means all-knowing, and conscience, which means “with knowledge”.
 So – science means “to know”, which generally refers to knowing about the world around us.
 The exhibits at the World of Wonders Science Museum, whether for educational display or for hands-on interaction, are designed to foster a knowledge about, and an appreciation for the wonder of the world around us and how it works.